-The Rule of 40 is a SaaS business model expressing that a software company should have a combined revenue growth rate and profit margin equal to or exceeding 40%.
+The Rule of 40 is a financial concept commonly applied within a SaaS business model expressing that a company should have a combined revenue growth rate and profit margin equal to or exceeding 40%.
 The idea behind this principle is that SaaS companies operating above 40% are seeing a sustainable revenue growth rate while SaaS companies below 40% are looking at issues with free cash flow or liquidity.

 It should be noted that the Rule of 40 only applies to SaaS businesses.
 This is because software companies that leverage their services to other businesses are known to manage higher margins between 70% and 90%.
 However, this rule of thumb can still be applied as a useful benchmark for other subscription companies.